 Moses Cone Memorial Park is located on the Blue Ridge Parkway, near Blowing Rock NC in the High Country section of the Blue Ridge Mountains.
-The park is most known for Flat Top manor, a summer home built by Moses Cone and his wife Bertha.
+The park is most known for Flat Top manor, a summer home built by Moses H. Cone and his wife Bertha.

 The Memorial Park is literally right off the Parkway, near Blowing Rock at MP294, an offers the home, stunning views, walking/hiking trails, Craft Guild shop and a National Park store.

 Visiting this beautiful home and park has been on our bucket list for a long time, and we finally got a chance to visit the home and park while in Blowing Rock for a Tweetsie Railroad event.

 Let's dive in and explore the Moses Cone Memorial Park in more detail!

 Video of our visit to Moses Cone Memorial Park and Price Lake